What Makes An “LED Compatible” Dimmer Switch?

 Remember – Not All LED Lights Are Dimmable

-Not all LED lights are dimmable, some manufactures still offer versions that are non-dimmable which cost slightly less.
-I once incorrectly predicted that all LED lights would become dimmable as standard, just like incandescent and halogens are, but this didn't happen as non dimmable are cheaper.
-In a price conscientious world the slight saving on offer has proven me wrong.
+Not all LED lights are dimmable, some manufacturers still offer versions that are non-dimmable which cost slightly less.
+I once incorrectly predicted that all LED lights would become dimmable as standard, just like incandescent and halogens are, but this didn’t happen as non dimmable are cheaper.
+In a price conscious world the slight saving on offer has proven me wrong.
 Although this is happening more-so with integrated LED downlights.
+Some dimmable LED bulbs operate on low voltage and require compatible dimmers and drivers for proper and safe operation.
 We state clearly on our website, which LEDs are dimmable and which ones are not.

 Loading Advice & “De-Rating” Dimmers

 An LED load is different to a halogen or incandescent due to its high inrush currents and current spikes.
 An LED load needs to be treated as if it’s much higher even though it consumes less energy.
+For optimal performance with LED lamps, it is important to use LED compatible dimmer switches, as these are specifically designed to handle the unique requirements of LED lighting.
 You either need to de-rate the dimmer switch or overrate the LED.

-Varilight also had their own de-rating system but they've now rated all of their dimmer switches for LED loads to begin with.
-The V-Pro can dim up to 120 watts of LED and they have a high out V-Pro that can handle 300 watts.
-Something else to what out for is that the V-Pro will only dim between 1 and 10 dimmable LEDs.
+Varilight also had their own de-rating system but they’ve now rated all of their dimmer switches for LED loads to begin with.
+The V-Pro can dim up to 120 watts of LED and they have a high output V-Pro that can handle 300 watts.
+Something else to watch out for is that the V-Pro will only dim between 1 and 10 dimmable LEDs.
 This is just a guide as I’ve known instances where up to 14 of the Aurora Ice 5W GU10 LED have been dimmed successfully but it does depend on the brand of LED that is used.
-The Aurora Ice 5W GU10 LED is a particularly good dimmable GU10 option that dims perfectly with home automation systems.
 Generally Aurora lights work well with home automation systems like Lutron and Lightwave.
-The Aurora MPRO works with Lutron Grafik Eye 3000 and the Grafik Eye QS which are both now discontinued.

 Although the Varilight V-Pro no longer has a minimum load, it did used to be 10 watts for halogen and 2.5 watts for LED.
 Other brands have their own set of rules to follow as they play catch-up to Varilight.